intelligent-machine-learning/dlrover/docs/tutorial/unified/01-get-start.md

 ### 1) Submit Job

 The submission script parses arguments, builds a job using the Builder API, and submits it.
-DLRover starts the PrimeMaster which performs node checks and creates Worker processes.
+DLRover starts the PrimeMaster which manages the core lifecycle of job and creates Worker processes.

 A typical Builder API usage: